-In this article, we will cover everything you need to know about the Snowflake Iceberg table, covering Apache Iceberg table basics, the benefits of the Iceberg table in Snowflake, Snowflake standard table vs Iceberg table architecture, creation, and management of Iceberg table in Snowflake.
+In this article, we will cover everything you need to know about Snowflake Iceberg tables, covering Apache Iceberg table basics, the benefits of Iceberg tables in Snowflake, Snowflake standard table vs Iceberg table architecture, creation, and management of Iceberg tables in Snowflake.

 What is Apache Iceberg?